Plans & Pricing

 Matt Heinz: Account-based marketing is a coordinated effort between all customer-facing teams to drive maximum revenue from their most important accounts.
 It is not purely a marketing effort—often it requires integration between sales, marketing and customer success teams.
 Coordinating their effort across departments internally and coordinating communication with the buyer have a significant impact on deal velocity and conversion rate, which is the real promise and objective of account-based marketing.

-Change in Personalization Budget/Spending According to US B2B and B2C Marketers, March 2018 (% of respondents)
+Ways in Which B2B Sellers Are Targeting B2B Buyers According to US B2B Professionals, July 2018 (% of respondents)

-Effective vs. Difficult Sources of Marketing Data According to B2B Marketers Worldwide, March 2018 (% of respondents)
+Difficulty of Aligning Sales and Marketing Data When Executing Programs Across Multiple Channels According to US B2B Professionals, July 2018 (% of respondents)